Winter is perfect for cozy meals like this vegan stuffed acorn squash.

 The vegan quinoa stuffing is full of flavor and nutrients, making this a meal you can feel good about eating.

 Vegan stuffed acorn squash can be prepared ahead of time too.
 So, they're perfect for busy weeknights.
+Check my recipe for air fryer vegan acorn squash.

 Why this recipe works